User Note - Sampling Weights

-Sampling weights are constructed so that each unit (survey respondent, family, or household) can be inflated or expanded to represent other individuals, families, or households in the United States.
-There are four general components to the NHIS sampling weights.
+Before 2019, sampling weights were constructed so that each unit (survey respondent, family, or household) could be inflated or expanded to represent other individuals, families, or households in the United States.
+There were four general components to the NHIS sampling weights.
 First, the sampling weight represents the inverse probability of unit selection into the sample.
 The probability of selection is the cross-product of probabilities at each stage of sampling.
 (See the user note on SAMPLE DESIGN for further details.)
 Second, the probability of selection is then adjusted for household non-response.
 These first two steps determine the household weight.
 For person-level weights, the third component is referred to as a "first stage ratio adjustment."
 This is used to correct potential bias due to sample under-coverage, by applying a ratio adjustment to each weight based on a race/MSA-residence classification.
 The fourth component is a post-stratification adjustment for age, race, and sex using quarterly Census Bureau population control totals.

 |First stage ratio adjustment|

 |1969-1974||6 color-residence classes|

 |1995-2005||24 race-ethnicity-residence-region classes|

 |Second stage (post-stratification) adjustment|